Michael Paul (sprinter)

 Michael Paul (born 28 March 1957) is a retired athlete from Trinidad and Tobago who specialised in the 400 metres and 4 x 400 metres relay.
 He competed at the 1980 Summer Olympics and the 1984 Summer Olympics.

+Paul first competed for the Texas Longhorns men's track and field team.
+Later, he competed for the Seton Hall Pirates track and field team.

 Paul won the British AAA Championships title in the 400 metres event at the 1982 AAA Championships.